awsdocs/amazon-chime-administration-guide/doc_source/porting.md

 1. Assign the ported phone numbers\.
    + Assign Amazon Chime Business Calling phone numbers to invidual users\.
    + Assign Amazon Chime Voice Connector numbers to your Voice Connectors\.
    + For Amazon Chime SIP Media Application Dial\-In numbers, use SIP rules to assign numbers\.
+For more information about SIP rules, refer to [Creating SIP rules](https://docs.aws.amazon.com/chime/latest/ag/create-sip-rule.html)\.

    The phone numbers are not activated for use until after the Firm Order Commit \(FOC\) date is established, as shown in the following steps\.
 For more information, see [Managing phone number inventory](phone-inventory.md) and [Creating an Amazon Chime Voice Connector](create-voicecon.md)\.